 The extracellular matrix of animal tissues is a molecular network mainly composed of proteins, proteoglycans, glycosaminoglycans, and glycoproteins, that combine to form a variety of extracellular matrices.
 The more abundant structural proteins are collagen and elastin.

-Collagens are a family of proteins found in animals, so abundant that they can represent up to 25 to 35 % of the total protein content of the body.
-Actually, they are the most abundant proteins of the body.
+Collagens form a family of proteins found in animals, so abundant that they can be up to 25 to 35 % of the total protein content of the body.
+Actually, they are the most abundant proteins in the body.
 Traditionally, collagen has been used to produce glue and adhesives, and that is why the name collagen (from Greek kolla: glue).
-In vertebrates, there are more than 40 genes for polypeptides known as alpha chains, and three alpha chains join together to form a triple helix, which is the repeated unit used for making macromolecular collagen structures.
+In vertebrates, there are about 46 genes that code for polypeptides known as alpha chains.
+Three alpha chains join to form a triple helix, which is the repeated unit that makes the macromolecular collagen structures.
 The combination of different alpha chains makes up to 28 types of collagen.
+Collagen units may be homotypic when the tree alpha chains are the same type, and heterotypic if the triple helix is made up of different alpha chain types.
 In tissues, the main function of collagen is providing mechanical support and withstand tensile forces, working as the steel bars inside the pillars of buildings.
 Collagen molecules may be organized in several ways, such as fibers and sheets.
-Cells bind to collagen molecules through a number of membrane adhesion proteins such as integrins, immunoglobulins, annexins, and some others.
-Other molecules of the extracellular matrix like proteoglycans and glycoproteins are also able to recognize and bind to collagen molecules.
+Cells bind collagen molecules through a number of plasma membrane adhesion proteins, such as integrins, immunoglobulins, annexins, and some others.
+Other molecules of the extracellular matrix, like proteoglycans and glycoproteins, are also able to recognize and bind collagen molecules.